YannickAaron/bulkTranslateSelenium/README.md

 # bulkTranslateSelenium
- bulk translation tool using selenium and Deepl
+Quick project to automate translation using selenium and DeepL